dinahhandel/NDSRNY2016_Symposium/Open Source Software for AV Workshop/talktext.md

 [fix this section, add visual from Dave, clarify difference more between codec and encoding]

 #####Encoding
 Encoding is the output of the specification of the codec as applied to video data.
 There are many different encodings, and one way you might hear them referred to is lossy or lossless.
 This description has to do with how video data is compressed.
 An uncompressed codec means that none of the video data is compressed, and it is considered the standard for preservation master files.
 However, this also means that the file size of the video is quite large, and this isn’t typically a sustainable solution for many archives, as larger video sizes mean the need for more storage, which is ultimately more expensive.
 If you aren’t able to handle using an uncompressed encoding, there is another option.
-An encoding that has lossless compression is smaller in size than an uncompressed codec, and lossless means that although the data is compressed, the file will decide to the same data as the original encoding.
+An encoding that has lossless compression is smaller in size than an uncompressed codec, and lossless means that although the data is compressed, the file will decode to the same data as the original encoding.
 Some well-known lossless encoding specifications are FFV1 version 3, lossless JPEG2000, and lossless h264.
-Similar to wrappers or containers, there are some benefits to choosing one codec over another, including openness, wide use, and whether or not the particular codec is known to produce artifacts from the compression process that result in playback errors of the video files.
+Similar to wrappers or containers, there are some benefits to choosing one encoding over another, including openness, wide use, and whether or not the particular codec is known to produce artifacts from the compression process that result in playback errors of the video files.

 [List of codecs](https://en.wikipedia.org/wiki/List_of_codecs)
 [List of Open Source Codecs](https://en.wikipedia.org/wiki/List_of_open-source_codecs)
 [Wikipedia page for codec](https://en.wikipedia.org/wiki/Codec)

 #####Bit Depth
 Finally, something else to consider about digital video files is their bit depth.
-Bit depth is the resolution quality of the video. there’s 10 bit, which is the highest quality (and contributes to a larger file size), and 8 bit, which is slightly smaller but also of a slightly lower quality.
+Bit depth is the resolution quality of the video.
+Most commonly used are 10 bit, which is the highest quality (and contributes to a larger file size), and 8 bit, which is slightly smaller but also of a slightly lower quality, but it is possible for videos to have other bit depths as well.

 So, when you’re working with video files, these are all factors to consider.
-Typically, when you’re digitizing (or having a vendor digitize), or working with a production unit that is exporting video from an editing software, you can specify which container, codec, and bit depth you’d like to use, although these are limited by one another, for example many codecs support limited values of bit depths.
+Typically, when you’re digitizing (or having a vendor digitize), or working with a production unit that is exporting video from an editing software, you can specify which container, encoding, and bit depth you’d like to use, although these are limited by one another, for example many encodings support limited values of bit depths.

 ###ffmpeg
 ffmpeg is an open source software that is used to decode and encode audiovisual files.
 You can use ffmpeg to transcode from one format to another. ffmpeg can be used from the command line, but if you prefer using a graphical user interface to transcode files, I recommend the open source software [handbrake](https://handbrake.fr/).